 Ronald J. Jenkins

 He has served as the Assistant Choral Director at Washington University, visiting Choral Director at Denison and Ohio Wesleyan Universities, and led choral workshops for Trinity Seminary and various professional organizations.
 He holds degrees from William Jewell College and Florida State University.
-He has also done extensive post-graduate study at Washington University and studied conducting at the Tanglewood Music Festival.
+He has also done extensive post-graduate study at Washington University, and studied conducting at the Tanglewood Music Festival.
 In 1985, he received the Columbus Dispatch Community Service Award for the Advancement of Culture.
-In May, 2015, he was granted the Honorary Doctor of Divinity degree from Trinity Seminary, Bexley, Ohio.
+In May 2015, he was granted the Honorary Doctor of Divinity degree from Trinity Seminary in Bexley, Ohio.